-Assessment: An interim recital, (20% ) and end of year performance of no more than 40 minutes duration, together with appropriate accompanying documentation (programme notes, self-assessment and teacher's report) (80%).
-In addition, formative assessment includes an initial programme proposal and an extended outline proposal.
+Assessment: An Extended Recital Proposal incorporating commentary on the previous year's recital video and examiners' feedback in the middle of Semester 1 (10%), interim recital, (20% ) and end of year performance of no more than 40 minutes duration, together with appropriate accompanying documentation (programme notes incorporating self-reflection and critical knowledge of observed live performances and teacher's report) (70%), In addition, a formative self-marking exercise of students' interim recital.

 Outline Of Syllabus

 Students prepare two public recitals: one 15 minute interim recital (Semester 1) and one 40 minute final recital (Semester 2).
-Students are supported in this process through consultation with the module leader(s) and a series of 18 one hour one-to-one lessons (or ensemble coaching sessions) with a specialist instrumental or vocal tutor, supplemented by occasional workshops with Heads of Studies and guest tutors.
+Students are supported in this process through consultation with the module leader(s) and a series of 18 one hour one-to-one lessons (or ensemble coaching sessions) with a specialist instrumental or vocal tutor, supplemented by occasional workshops with Heads of Studies and guest tutors. as well as tutorials on Programme Notes, Stagecraft, and Assessment.
 The module requires approximately 380 hours of private study (individual practice and / or ensemble rehearsal).

 |Scheduled Learning And Teaching Activities||Lecture||2||1:00||2:00||N/A|